sannae/WisaAdminTools/WisaAdminTools/README.md

-# MrtAdminTools
+# WisaAdminTools

 ## Get the module

 ### Install the module
 The module _is not_ published on the [Powershell Gallery](https://www.powershellgallery.com/).
-To have it available in every PowerShell session, copy the whole folder `MrtAdminTools/MrtAdminTools` in your default module paths.
+To have it available in every PowerShell session, copy the whole folder `WisaAdminTools/WisaAdminTools` in your default module paths.

 The list of default module paths is displayed by the following command:
 ```powershell